netdata/netdata/docs/dashboard/dimensions-contexts-families.md

-# Fundamentals in metric collections jobs
+# Fundamentals of metric collection

 While Netdata's charts require no configuration and are [easy to interact with](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/interact-new-charts.md), they have a lot of underlying complexity.
 To meaningfully organize charts out of the box based on what's happening in